SCS-CBU-CED-IAM/itext-ais/README.md

                              - it (italiano)
   -stepUpSerialNumber=VALUE  - Optional: Verify the MobileID / PwdOTP SerialNumber (16 chars; starting with 'MIDCHE' or 'SAS01')
                             Document will only be signed if it matched the actual SerialNumber

+  Note: signatures with OnDemand certificates and declaration of will (step-up) work for both MobileID and Password + SMS One-Time Password (PwdOTP) authentication.
+  However, meanwhile with MobileID the example works without any interaction between the running java program and the end user, for PwdOTP the opening of the consent URL
+  (which is logged in verbose mode in order to perform this step manually) is not included as part of the sample, since it requires an integration on an existing customer environment and is dependent of the platform and browser used by the end-user.

   ### ADOBE PDF SETTINGS ###
   -reason=VALUE           - Signing Reason